 The NAV for each Share Class of the Funds shall be expressed in the currency of such Share Class.
-The Administrator shall determine the NAV per Share for each Share Class of the Funds on each Dealing Day as at the relevant Valuation Point in accordance with the Articles and by reference to the latest available traded prices, for equities, and closing bid prices, for bonds, on the relevant market on the Dealing Day.
+The Administrator shall determine the NAV per Share for each Share Class of the Funds on each Dealing Day as at the relevant Valuation Point in accordance with the Articles and by reference to the latest available mid prices (for bonds and equities) on the relevant market on the Dealing Day.
 The NAV per Share in the Funds shall be calculated by dividing the assets less its liabilities, by the number of Shares in issue in respect of that Fund.
 Any liabilities of the Company which are not attributable to any fund shall be allocated pro rata amongst all of the funds.
 Where a Fund is made up of more than one Share Class, the NAV of each Share Class shall be determined by calculating the amount of the NAV of the Fund attributable to that Share Class.
 The amount of the NAV of each Fund attributable to a Share Class shall be determined by establishing the number of shares in issue in the Share Class as at the close of business on the Dealing Day immediately preceding the Dealing Day on which the NAV of the Share Class is being determined or in the case of the first Dealing Day as at the close of the Initial Offer Period and by allocating relevant Share Class expenses to the Share Class and making appropriate adjustments to take account of distributions paid out of the Fund, if applicable, and apportioning the NAV of the Fund accordingly.
 The NAV per Share of a Share Class shall be calculated by dividing the NAV of the Fund attributable to the Share Class by the number of Shares in issue in that Share Class (calculated and expressed to up to three decimal places of the currency in which the Share Class is denominated) as at the close of business on the Dealing Day immediately preceding the Dealing Day on which the NAV per Share is being calculated or in the case of the first Dealing Day as of the close of the Initial Offer Period.

-In determining the value of the assets of the Funds, each security (other than bonds) which is traded on a Regulated Market will be valued on the Regulated Market which is normally the principal market for such security on the basis of the latest available traded price on the Dealing Day.
-Bonds which are traded on a Regulated Market will be valued on the Regulated Market which is normally the principal market for such security on the basis of the closing bid price on the Dealing Day.
+In determining the value of the assets of the Funds, each security which is traded on a Regulated Market will be valued on the Regulated Market which is normally the principal market for such security on the basis of the latest available mid price on the Dealing Day.